Blackboard Ultra: Content Editor (Add and Format Content)

 • Maximum size: 10.24 MB

-You may change your aspect ratio and drag the slider or use the arrow keys to reposition your image.
+Use the drop-down menu to change your aspect ratio (original, square, portrait, landscape).
+Use the slider below the image or your arrow keys to reposition your image.
 Click Next to continue.

 Click Save to save your changes and add your image.

 Once added to your content, you may resize the image by clicking on the image and dragging the boxes on the corners into your desired size.
-Please note that images will be on their own line and centered on the page.
-You may not align them to the left or right and you may not wrap text around them.
+Your image will display on its own line and centered on the page.
+You may not align it to the left or right and you may not wrap text around it.

 Add Images from Unsplash (Instructor Only)